barbazul/1kfa/mod_guide_campaigns.md

 As you and your players create the narrative, you will have opportunities to shape events.
-You decide how the world and the NPCs react to the actions of the players' characters, and you have the freedom to describe the "meanwhile" -- all the goings-on "offscreen".
+You decide how the world and the NPCs react to the actions of the PCs, and you have the freedom to describe the "meanwhile" -- all the goings-on "offscreen".
 Use these powers to pull the narrative into a multi-chapter structure, and in each chapter, try to earn points in the *Good Bank*.